 Leuven, Flanders, Belgium

-Learning in a Migration Society is a timely and welcome contribution to the field of adult education.
+Adult Learning in a Migration Society is a timely and welcome contribution to the field of adult education.
 Authors from eleven countries in Europe and North America explore the role adult education plays in the development of migration societies.
 Chapters address not only the nature of the learning that takes place both at the individual and societal levels, but the tensions inherent in this learning such as integration versus indoctrination, adaptation versus resistance, the benefits and challenges of receiving societies.
 Woven throughout the chapters is the notion that such adult learning is transformative in nature as both the individual migrant and the migration society are continuously engaged in making meaning of the migrant experience.
-This volume robustly captures the importance of adult learning and transformative learning in particular, in grappling with one of the more contentious issues in today’s world.
+This volume robustly captures the importance of adult learning, and transformative learning in particular, in grappling with one of the more contentious issues in today’s world.

 Professor Emerita of Adult and Continuing Education (co-author of Learning in Adulthood, 2020)